LaihoE/demoparser/src/parsing/README.md

 - GE_Source1LegacyGameEvent
 - svc_PacketEntities

+There are also some rare other message types that can be found in parsing/parser.rs

 #### Stringtables (both create and update)
 Stringtables are messages that contains suprise surprise string data.
 Most of this data is not interesting for demo parsing, but baselines for entities pass trough here.
 These are the "default" values for entities.
 For example a players default health is 100?.